 2. Make notes of your conversations in your CRM

 If you aren’t using a CRM, check out HubSpot’s free CRM which integrates with their marketing software.
 Whether you capture notes directly in your CRM while you’re at the trade show or take written notes that you enter in your CRM after the show, taking detailed notes is the first step in knowing how to best nurture these leads.
-Note any questions they asked or conversations that could be valuable to a future conversation with this person.
+Note any questions they asked or conversations that could be valuable to a future conversation with these trade show leads.
 If they expressed interest in a specific product or service, make note of that.
 This information should be used after the show to deliver relevant and valuable content to these leads.

 Add all of these leads to a list within your CRM specific to this trade show so that you can later evaluate how many leads converted to customers and what the estimated ROI was on the show.